autowarefoundation/autoware/planning/behavior_path_planner/autoware_behavior_path_static_obstacle_avoidance_module/README.md

 endif

 if(isCloseToStopFactor()) then (yes)
 if(Is object on ego lane?
-AND Isn't object a parked vehile?) then (no)
+AND Isn't object a parked vehicle?) then (no)
 #00FFB1 :return true;
 stop
 else (\n no)